irsbugs/irsbugs.github.io/meetings/index.md

 ## Video Recording of Meetings

 Most meetings are recorded by the BBB application.
 After completing an on-line meeting the BBB application generates a video file.
-This is then uploaded to *Youtube*.
+This is then uploaded to *YouTube*.
 You can then watch the meeting at a later date.
-The link to the *Youtube* clip is entered as a comment in the meetup.com comments.
-Alternatively look for the video at the [WLUG Youtube Channel](https://www.youtube.com/channel/UCf5L8RezX7TqDdI2uZjbe-Q)
+The link to the *YouTube* clip is entered as a comment in the meetup.com comments.
+Alternatively look for the video at the [WLUG YouTube Channel](https://www.youtube.com/channel/UCf5L8RezX7TqDdI2uZjbe-Q)

 ## Location of Meetings and Parking